-- A. All DCEA facilities, except Head Start / Early Head Start centers, will be closed in observance of holidays listed below.
-These facilities include, but are not limited to the Central Office, Neighborhood Service Centers, Senior Nutrition Sites and Housing complex offices.
+- A. All DCEA facilities will be closed in observance of holidays listed below.

 - New Year's Day

-- Martin Luther King's Birthday
+- Martin Luther King Jr. Day

 - President's Day

 - Good Friday

 - Memorial Day

 - Juneteenth

 - Independence Day

 - Labor Day

 - Columbus Day

 - Presidential Election Day

 - Thanksgiving (2 days)

-- Christmas (3 days)
+- Christmas (5 days)

 - Employee's Birthday (considered paid holiday but office not closed)

-To be eligible for holiday pay, employees must be in active pay status for their regularly scheduled workday for both the day before and the day after the holiday.
+Employees will be eligible to receive holiday pay for holidays that fall on their scheduled workdays.
+To be eligible for holiday pay, employees must be scheduled to work at least 12 hours per week and must be in active pay status for their regularly scheduled workday for both the day before and the day after the holiday.
 Active pay status is defined as being at work or on approved annual or sick leave for the regularly scheduled hours.
 Eligible employees will receive regular pay for holidays.
 Temporary employees, substitutes, emergency hires and employees who are on Leave of Absence without pay, or in lay-off status are not eligible.
-Holiday pay for benefits eligible part-time employees is pro-rated based on their regularly scheduled hours.

 Employee's birthday holiday must be taken in the same pay period as the birthday.
-Employees on lay-off status and who have a birthday during the layoff should schedule a time with their supervisor to take the holiday when they return from layoff.
+Employees on layoff status and who have a birthday during the layoff should schedule a time with their supervisor to take the holiday when they return from layoff.